parthik19/ffind/README.md

 # ffind

 `ffind` is a limited but more performant version of Linux's `find` command.
-In addition to finding the absolute path of the given file name, `ffind` also support "fuzzy" searches (hence the additional `f`).
+In addition to finding the path of the given file name, `ffind` also supports "fuzzy" searches (hence the additional `f`).
 This is useful when trying to find a file without knowing it's _exact_ name.

+Future versions of `ffind` will attempt to implement many of the useful features of Linux's builtin `find` command.

 ## Usage